poing/laravel-elb/README.md

 * **`elb:install`**: Add `.ebextensions` directory and `.env.aws` to the Laravel application.
 * **`elb:publish`**: Add `config/laravel-elb.php` to the Laravel application, to allow HTTPS redirection customization.
   * This will **disable** the *sample* `view` included with the package.

+## Recognizing Secure Requests

+The AWS Elastic Beanstalk environment uses a load balancer to serve `HTTPS` requests, while the Laravel application *actually* runs in an AWS Elastic Beanstalk environment that **only** supports `HTTP`.

+This will cause the Laravel application to *represent* `HTTP` to helper methods that return `URL` information, since the Laravel application is **not aware** of the load balancer.

+Middleware included in this package will *simplify* using `HTTPS` with your Laravel application on AWS Elastic Beanstalk.
+Ensuring that your Laravel application will correctly recognize **secure** requests when running on Elastic Beanstalk with a Load Balancer.  *Fixing helper methods that return `URL` information.*

+This middleware is *based* on a [gist](https://gist.github.com/peppeocchi/4f522663d7e88029daeba833c835df3d) by [Giuseppe Occhipinti](https://github.com/peppeocchi) that does the exact same thing.

 ## HTTP to HTTPS Redirection